 Automate machine time calculation and compare it to traditional methods for ensuring all aspects of a part are accounted for ahead of time before committing to production.

-SOLIDWORKS CAM Professional can employ a machining technique where a three-axis milling program is executed with the cutting tool locked in a tilted position using the five-axis machine's two rotational axes.
+SOLIDWORKS CAM Professional can employ a machining technique where a 2.5 Axis Premium milling program is executed with the cutting tool locked in a tilted position using the five-axis machine's two rotational axes.

-SOLIDWORKS CAM Professional HSM using VoluMill technology maintains constant tool pressure throughout the cutting process.
+SOLIDWORKS CAM Professional 2.5 axis high-speed machining using VoluMill technology maintains constant tool pressure throughout the cutting process.
 The variable feed rate allows the tool to cut at full depth to shorten cycle times while extending machine and tool life.
-This best-in- class machining routine works with standard cutting tools to lower overhead cost when machining components.
+This best-in-class machining routine works with standard cutting tools to lower overhead cost when machining components.

 SOLIDWORKS CAM Professional has turning capabilities that include face rough and finish, rough and finish turn, groove rough and finish, rough and finish bore, cut-off, ID and OD threading, and drill, and tap on center.